 Featured Stunt Coordinator: TJ White from T-Minus Productions

-A second generation Stunt Coordinator and 2nd Unit Director, TJ White has 20+ years experience in Stunts.
-While growing up on sets such as Stripes and Knight Rider, and BJ and the Bear, TJ caught the bug for Action Directing.
+A second generation Stunt Coordinator and 2nd Unit Director, TJ White has 23+ years experience in Stunts.
+While growing up on sets such as Stripes, Knight Rider, and BJ and the Bear, TJ caught the bug for Action Directing.

-TJ has worked closely with the top names in the entertainment industry.
-From actors such as Mark Wahlberg, Jennifer Aniston, and Ashton Kutcher – to directors Paul Hunter, Wayne Isham, Dean Karr, and Joseph Kahn – to producers William Sherek, Jason Shuman, and Jill Harden – TJ has delivered for some of Hollywood’s biggest names.
+TJ has worked closely with the top celebrities in the entertainment industry.
+From actors such as Mark Wahlberg, Jennifer Aniston, Ashton Kutcher, Sofia Vergara, Kristen Stewart – to musicians Christina Aguilera, Chris Brown, Marshall Mathers, Pharrell Williams – to directors Paul Hunter, Wayne Isham, Dean Karr, and Joseph Kahn – to producers William Sherek, Jason Shuman, and Jill Harden – TJ has delivered for some of Hollywood’s biggest names.

 Riveting Entertainment and Director Richard Shepard (“The Matador”, “Ugly Betty”, “Girls”) had a vision for this video that had high expectations and a dangerous situation for 5 members of the band “Bleachers”.
 Using Director of Photography Morgan Susser (“Paramore”, “Linkin Park”, “Christina Aguilera”) and his dynamic sense of space and color, production was able to capture the band in a vulnerable state.
 Using the ZCrane Camera Car they were able to shoot the band on top of an Ice Cream Truck driving down the road in a desert setting outside Los Angeles while playing their instruments.